highfidelity/hifi-docs-grav-content/07.high-fidelity-commerce/02.marketplace/03.sell/03.update-item/docs.md

     category: docs
 ---

-If you’ve created an item on the Marketplace previously, and would like to offer your customers a new and improved version, these instructions show you how to update it.
+If you created an item on the Marketplace previously, and would like to offer your customers a new and improved version, these instructions show you how to update it.

 ## Update Your Item In Marketplace